RipcordSoftware/libjsapi/README.md

 # libjsapi
 A SpiderMonkey 31 (Mozilla) JSAPI wrapper for C++ 11.

-The JSAPI interface to the SpiderMonkey JavaScript VM is difficult to integrate into applications without an intermediate abstraction layer managing object creation and type mapping.
+The JSAPI interface to the SpiderMonkey JavaScript VM can be difficult to integrate into applications without an intermediate abstraction layer managing object creation, object lifetimes and type mapping.
 This library is an attempt to hide the complexity of dealing with SpiderMonkey from modern C++ 11 applications.